-CPython and Stackless Python provide two optimisation flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.
+CPython provides two optimization flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.

-python bot.py- no optimisation - this is the default.
+python bot.py- no optimization - this is the default.

-python -O bot.py- first level optimisation - features such as internal assertions will be disabled.
+python -O bot.py- first level optimization - features such as internal assertions will be disabled.

-python -OO bot.py- second level optimisation - more features (including all docstrings) will be removed from the loaded code at runtime.
+python -OO bot.py- second level optimization - more features (including all docstrings) will be removed from the loaded code at runtime.

 pip install -U hikari[speedups].
 This will install

-ciso8601, which will provide you with a small performance boost.
+orjson which will provide you with a substantial performance boost.

-If you use Linux, you will get additional performance benefits from using
+If you use a UNIX-like system, you will get additional performance benefits from using a library called

 libuv internally.
 You can run

-amend your script to be something similar to the following example to utilise it
+and then amend your script to be something similar to the following example to utilise it in your application:

 Eventually, we will start providing the option to use compiled components of this library over pure Python ones if it suits your use case.
 This should also enable further scalability of your application, should PEP 554 -- Multiple Interpreters in the Stdlib be accepted.